 Harsher in Hindsight: Item 47 with Captain America: The Winter Soldier's revelation that Sitwell was a HYDRA agent all along.
 The implications become that Sitwell hired the two for something much more nefarious than it first seemed.
 In addition, Sitwell's legendary patsy act referenced in The Consultant.
 So good it fooled Coulson, S.H.I.E.L.D. and the entire audience into believing he was a loyal fellow agent rather than a HYDRA mole.

 Ho Yay: Justin Hammer at the end of All Hail The King seems to have a prison butt buddy that follows his every move and order without a word.
 His talk about Tony Stark and his jealousy of him also questions his orientation.

 One-Scene Wonder: Herman in All Hail The King, who is Trevor's loyal Black Best Friend and manages to fight off Jackson for more than ten seconds before getting killed by him.

-Pandering to the Base: All Hail The King gets this criticism from some; specifically, those who thought The Reveal about the Mandarin in Iron Man 3 didn't ruin everything.
+Pandering to the Base: All Hail The King gets this criticism from some.
 Said viewers were OK with that reveal, and felt that adding this extra detail which probably won't get any further development (see below) was just catering to an unnecessarily-incensed fanbase.